 IT REDUCES YOUR ANGER

 If you knew the circumstances that brought a person to do what they did, you might not get so upset.
-That does not excuse what they did; it just means you will be in more control over yourself, giving yourself greater opportunity to win that person’s heart.
+However, that does not excuse what they did; it just means you will be in more control over yourself, giving yourself greater opportunity to win that person’s heart.

 IT BRINGS COMPASSION